revbayes/revbayes.github.io/tutorials/coalescent/GMRF_treebased.md

 ~~~
 {% endaside %}

-{% subsection Substitution Model and other parameters %}
-This part is also taken from the constant coalescent exercise.

 {% subsection Finalize and run the analysis %}

 In the end, we need to wrap our model as before.